 Apply for the Postgraduate Certificate in Pharmacy (PGCertPharm)Apply Now

-The Postgraduate Certificate in Pharmacy (PGCertPharm) can be taken as either a non-endorsed or endorsed programme.
-The endorsed options are Medicines Management or Social Pharmacy.
+The Postgraduate Certificate in Pharmacy (PGCertPharm) can be taken as either a non-endorsed or endorsed in Medicines Optimisation.
 The endorsed certificate serves as an introduction to advanced level papers.
 The non-endorsed certificate is an introduction to research by way of a small research experience in the pharmaceutical sciences, clinical pharmacy, social pharmacy or biopharmaceutics.

 Information for new applicants

-For students wishing to complete the PGCertPharm (endorsed) options, you are required to decide which endorsement you wish to enrol in.
-Students wishing to advance to the Postgraduate Diploma in Clinical Pharmacy (PGDipClinPharm) should obtain an endorsement in Medicines Management.
-Practising as a registered pharmacist is highly desirable.
+Students wishing to advance to the Postgraduate Diploma in Clinical Pharmacy (PGDipClinPharm) should obtain an endorsement in Medicines Optimisation.
+Practising as a registered pharmacist is a requirement.